 Crossed Cheque: The crossed cheque is a cheque that has two parallel lines drawn at the top of the cheque.
 This type of cheque isn’t used for making payments in cash but is shown to the bank to transfer payment directly to the account of the payee.

-The Future of Cheques/checks
+The Future of Cheques

 Technology has made a massive change in the lives of people all over the world.
 It has had a massive impact on the banking sector as well.
 This has resulted in a change in the checks/cheque we use today for personal and business transactions.
-Nowadays, you can find checks that are processed as digital images, and it is expected that by 2019, all checks are going to be digitally processed.

 This not only adds greater convenience but also more security, since you can easily pay via a cheque whenever you want using your smartphone.
-The Image Clearing System, was introduced by the Cheque and Credit Clearing Company in the UK.
-This new technology is designed to help banks and building societies to easily process checks as digital images, which will allow checks to clear faster.

 With so much technology on hand, it can be safely agreed that the future of checks/cheque is safe, and they are here to stay for a long time.